ordinals/ord/README.md

 ## Numbering

-Satoshis are numbered in the order in which they are mined.
+Satoshis are numbered in descending order, starting at 2099999997689999 in the genesis block.
+Satoshi 0 will be mined in block 6929999, the last block with a subsidy.

 Satoshi numbers only depend on how many satoshis could have been created in previous blocks, not how many were *actually* created.

-In particular, this means that block 124724, which underpaid the block subsidy by one, does not reduce the serial numbers of satoshis in subsequent blocks by one.
+In particular, this means that block 124724, which underpaid the block subsidy by one, does not affect the serial numbers of satoshis in subsequent blocks.

 The `range` command gives the half-open range of satoshis mined in the block at a given height:

 ```
 $ sat-tracker range 0
-0 50000000000
+2099999997689999 2099994997689999
 ```

 See [src/range.rs](src/range.rs) for the numbering algorithm.